DataDog/dd-trace-dotnet/docs/MIGRATING.md

 #### What changed?

-In version 1.x.x of the tracer, ASP.NET support required adding a reference to the `Datadog.Trace.AspNet` module in your application's `web.config` file.
-In version 2.x.x, technical changes to the tracer meant this was no longer required, but referencing the module did not cause an error.
+In version 1.x.x and 2.x.x of the tracer, it was possible to reference the `Datadog.Trace.AspNet` module in your application's `web.config` file, although this wasn't required for ASP.NET support in general.
 In version 3.x.x, referencing the `Datadog.Trace.AspNet` in your application's `web.config` will cause an error, and may cause your application to fail to start, with the error:

 > "There was an error when performing this operation"

 #### Why did we change it?
 The `Datadog.Trace.AspNet` module is obsolete and is not required for tracing ASP.NET applications.
 We are removing the `Datadog.Trace.AspNet` module to remove a point of failure when upgrading the .NET client library.
-Referencing the module in an application's `web.config` file, and required installation into the Global Assembly Cache (GAC), can make the update experience harder; by removing the module, we remove this constraint.
+Referencing the module in an application's `web.config` file, and the required installation into the [Global Assembly Cache (GAC)](https://learn.microsoft.com/en-us/dotnet/framework/app-domains/gac), can make the update experience harder; by removing the module, we remove this constraint.

 #### What action should you take?
 Remove any references to the `Datadog.Trace.AspNet` module in your application's `web.config file` and anywhere else it is referenced in your IIS configuration.
 For example, if you have code in the `system.webServer/modules` element that references `Datadog.Trace.AspNet`: